 The practice of safe sex includes periodic STD testing.
 This testing allows a person to not only prevent the spread of a disease to their sexual partners but also to protect themselves from something that could lead to a permanent illness and a shorter lifespan.
 Some STDs produce symptoms that can resemble an allergy or the flu, leaving the infected person unaware of the problem.
 Others do not present any symptoms at all.
 These are the most dangerous as they could progress for years with the infected person again unaware of the illness.
 Some diseases can be easily treated and resolved if found early, but if left untreated can cause severe problems, including death.
 Regular STD testing is the best way to avoid those risks.

 Benefits of Knowing Your Status

 For example, syphilis is a disease that is easily treated and cured if detected early.
 A simple antibiotic like penicillin is all it takes.
-If left untreated, syphilis will worsen over the years, eventually resulting in severe brain and heart damage, leading to dementia and then death.
-All of this could be avoided, only by getting tested for STDs annually.
+If left untreated, syphilis will worsen over the years.
+And eventually result in severe brain and heart damage, leading to dementia and then death.
+You could easilly avoid any of this, only by doing annual tests for STDs.
 Despite that, the number of syphilis cases in Los Angeles increases every year.

 STD Testing Near Me